 Once you have defined your brand personality, you can begin the process of building a brand.
 If you have a graphic designer, you can enlist their help in making a logo, or else you can use a logo maker to create your logo.

 Making a logo will require you to choose brand fonts and brand colors that best reflect your personality according to your brand guide.
 Using a font generator to get inspiration as a starting point will help you develop your logo in a more streamlined way.

 Brand guide – fonts

-The right font can convey so much about your brand and it’s essential to include in your brand guide.
+The right font can convey so much about your brand and it’s essential to include it in your brand guide.
 Fonts give underlying meaning and purpose to your message.

 But, choosing a font that speaks to your brand is a tough ask—there are thousands of fonts available.